 Using your sponsorship as a technical proving ground

 One of the biggest reasons the world's leading brands are investing nearly $6 billion in motorsport sponsorships is for the opportunity to build productive, technical partnerships with race teams, venues, and series.
 Not many professional sports offer such an exciting proving ground for products and innovations that benefit consumers every day.

 Behind the scenes of the speed, glamor and excitement in motorsports are where the value proposition ramps up for organizations looking to operate and test their products at the highest level.
 Common technical partnerships form between a race team and a sponsor or a series and a sponsor.
 Sponsors and the teams or series will all have different objectives for their partnership, such as an oil & gas company partnering with a race team to study improvements in efficiency and performance of products on the race track.
 That oil & gas company then uses the lessons learned on the track when developing products we buy at the gas station or off the shelf.
 The spot below demonstrates how Mercedes takes their success on the track in F1 and translates it to their road program.

 We love to see this mutually beneficial relationship, creating value at every turn.
-We also consider this type of B2B relationship a foundational element of sponsorship activation.
+We also consider this B2B relationship a foundational element of sponsorship activation.
 It is a big reason we recommend our 2:1 activation-to-property rights budget allocation rule to gain the advantages of motorsports sponsorship.
 Without the investment in activation it is a little like buying a car and not driving it,